DervisicBerina/iptv-app/README.md

 $ npm install -g bower
 ```

-## Downloading MEAN.JS
+## Downloading iptv-app
-There are several ways you can get the MEAN.JS boilerplate:
+here are several ways you can get the iptv-app:

 ### Cloning The GitHub Repository
-The recommended way to get MEAN.js is to use git to directly clone the MEAN.JS repository:
+The recommended way to get iptv-app  is to use git to directly clone the iptv-app repository:

 ```bash
 $ git clone https://github.com/meanjs/mean.git meanjs